-Hagen has a large, dark, ominous bearing, while sporting a dirty, scraggly beard.
+Hagen has a large, ominous bearing while sporting a dirty, scraggly beard.
 One eye is missing and seems to be rotting in the socket.
-To top it all, a huge winged helmet makes him look much bigger than life.
+To top it all, a huge-winged helmet makes him look far bigger than life.

-Unsurprisingly, Kriemhild has been deceived and Siegfried is slain.
+Kriemhild has been deceived and Siegfried is slain.

 She goes to the Land of the Huns, populated by dark, hairy creatures with bizarre features.
-There she marries the infamous King Etzel a.k.a.
+There she marries the infamous King Etzel, a.k.a.
 Attila the Hun (Metropolis actor Rudolf Klein-Rogge), a grotesque little man with large eyes, a distorted face, and simian features.

-He becomes overjoyed when Kriemhild bears him a son, but the Queen uses the child as a bargaining chip in exchange for Attila to keep his promise to take revenge on the man who killed her beloved Siegfried.
+His looks notwithstanding, King Etzel enjoys great power.
+Besides, he loves Kriemhild and would do anything for her.
+He becomes overjoyed when she bears him a son, but the Queen uses the child as a bargaining chip in exchange for the King to keep his promise to slay the murderer of her beloved Siegfried.

-That’s despite Paul Richter’s lack of dramatic presence, as his face seldom changes expressions and his scrawny body hardly matches the image of the heroic Siegfried.
+That’s despite Paul Richter’s lack of dramatic presence, as his face seldom changes expression and his scrawny body hardly matches the image of the heroic Siegfried.

-Die Nibelungen: Kriemhild’s Revenge / Die Nibelungen: Kriemhilds Rache (1924)
+Die Nibelungen: Siegfried / Siegfrieds Tod (1924) & Kriemhild’s Revenge / Kriemhilds Rache (1924) cast & crew

-Dir.: Fritz Lang.
+Director: Fritz Lang.

-Scr.: Fritz Lang.
-Thea von Harbou.
+Screenplay: Fritz Lang & Thea von Harbou.